locationtech/geotrellis/docs/tutorials/reading-geoTiffs.rst

 Reading in Small Files
 ''''''''''''''''''''''

-Smaller files are GeoTiffs that are less than or equal to 4GB in isze.
+Smaller files are GeoTiffs that are less than or equal to 4GB in size.
 The way to best utilize the reader for these kinds of files differs from larger ones.